 If word-to-word translation doesn’t work, translators always use other techniques that would work perfectly in any scenario.

-Different languages have different language structures and that’s just how it, there is not interesting of fancy to say about it.
+Different languages have different language structures and that’s just how it is, there is interesting or way fancy to say it.
 It is just a normal thing in linguistics.
 Transposition is a translation technique that is used to translate texts in languages with a different grammatical structure to the original language.

 The most important thing in translation for translators, is to come up with words which have a natural flow and make sense while still being grammatically correct.
 Transposition makes this possible because it allows translators to create natural words and phrases that are grammatically correct when translated from one language with a totally different grammatical structure to the target language.

-Generally, translation is known as a process that translates meaning from one language into another and from time to time this works perfectly but at times it is not the case.
+Generally, translation is known as a process that translates meaning from one language into another, and from time to time this works perfectly but it is not always the case.
 In such a scenario, modulation is the technique to use for your texts.
-Modulation is a translation technique where translation is a done with a change of focus or point of view in the target language.
+Modulation is a translation technique where the translation is done with a change of focus or point of view in the target language.

 As the word Equivalences states, it means coming up with words or phrases that are equivalent the ones in the source language for the target language.
 This is a technique that is used to translate the concept or meaning intended in the source language into a target language using a totally different word.
 The key word to note when using this technique is concept and meaning.
 These two are very important because they determine whether the technique has been used in the best way.

-Reformulation is a technique that works best when it comes to idioms, proverbs and expressions.
+Reformulation is a technique that works best with idioms, proverbs, and expressions.
 If you decide to do a word-to-word translation for an idiom, you will end up with a totally different meaning and concept in the target language.
-That is why when translating expressions, idioms or proverbs, translators prefer to translate the meanings.
-It is also commonly done for marketing and advertising phrases and key words.
+That is why when translating expressions, idioms, or proverbs, translators prefer to translate the meanings.
+It is also commonly done for marketing and advertising phrases and keywords.

 Adaptation is usually really vast and goes deeper than face value translation.
-When doing adaptations, there are specific aspects that you must consider and that is the linguistic, cultural and technical aspects of a language.
-This is why the adaptation technique is a translation technique that substitutes a culturally-specific reference with something that’s more relevant or meaningful in the target language.
+When doing adaptations, there are specific aspects that you must consider and that is the linguistic, cultural, and technical aspects of a language.
+This is why the adaptation technique is a translation technique that substitutes a culturally specific reference to something that’s more relevant or meaningful in the target language.

 It’s also referred to as cultural substitution or cultural equivalence.
 It is basically a way in which translators would take phrases and words that mean a specific thing in the source language and have them translated into a target language in a way that meets its cultural aspects.

 It’s a useful technique when a reference wouldn’t be understood at all, or the associated nuances or connotations would be lost in the target language.
-This technique comes in handy when using Native translators because then they would create translations that they know the Native speakers of the target language, will receive well and not take offense.
-It is very easy to offend a language culture without intending when it comes to translation.
+This technique comes in handy when using Native translators because then they would create translations they know the Native speakers of the target language, will receive well, and not take offense.
+It is very easy to offend a language culture without intending with translation.

 Languages are very vast and vary from one to the other.
 You will come across nuances and meanings that can’t really be translated or those that won’t make sense when translated into other languages.
 This is where the compensation technique comes in.
 As the word stares, it is a technique that compensates for meaning and nuances when they are not clearly presented in another language.
 The technique allows the meaning and nuance that can’t be directly translated to make sense when expressed in a new text.

-So, you can convey different levels of respect, politeness, humility, etc. simply by choosing different forms of words or grammatical elements.
+So, you can convey different levels of respect, politeness, humility, etc. simply by choosing different words or grammatical elements.